 Alabama Rot Is Back, And It’s Spreading — Here’s What You Should Know

-The disease was first linked to Greyhound tracks in Alabama in the mid-1980s, and according to Mother Nature Network, spread throughout Florida, Rhode Island, Connecticut, and Massachussetts.
+The disease was first linked to Greyhound tracks in Alabama in the mid-1980s and spread throughout the U.S., PetHelpful reports.
 First known by the official name, cutaneous and renal glomerular vasculopathy (CRGV), the colloquial term, “Alabama Rot” has since developed.

 Where is it spreading?